saumi77/saumi77/README.md

 ## 🧬 About Me

-I am a PhD Candidate at Murdoch University with 10+ years of experience as a Scientific Officer at the Bangladesh Agricultural Research Institute (BARI).
-My research spans conventional and molecular plant breeding, abiotic/biotic stress tolerance, and crop improvement — with a focus on maize, millet, sorghum, and potato.
-I hold an MSc from Wageningen University (Netherlands) and have published 15+ peer-reviewed articles.
+I am a PhD Candidate at Murdoch University, Australia, with over 10 years of research experience as a Scientific Officer at the Bangladesh Agricultural Research Institute (BARI).
+My expertise encompasses conventional and molecular plant breeding, crop improvement, and the development of abiotic and biotic stress tolerance in major crops, including maize, millet, sorghum, and potato.

+I hold an MSc degree from Wageningen University, the Netherlands, and have authored more than 15 peer-reviewed publications.
+My current doctoral research focuses on the genetic basis of disease resistance in narrow-leafed lupin, with particular emphasis on plant–pathogen interactions, resistance genetics, and sustainable crop improvement.

+My research interests include plant–microbe interactions, plant genomics, disease resistance, and the application of molecular and genomic approaches to understand host–pathogen relationships and develop resilient crop varieties for sustainable agriculture.

 ---